Hydrology & Hydrodynamics Research

 Faculty Research Areas

-Faculty involved: Alexander Horner-Devine, Andrew Jessup, Nirnimesh Kumar, James Thomson
+Faculty involved: Alexander Horner-Devine, Andrew Jessup, Nirnimesh Kumar, Jim Thomson

 UW CEE hosts several centers, funded by industry and government.
 The centers headquarter research on specific themes and act as hubs connecting faculty and students with resources to support research, education and outreach activities.